itsamira/personal/index.md

 ---
-title: "Genetic and density of wild felids"
+title: "Amira CV"
 ---

-This is where the summary of the data should be.
+This is where I introduce myself